From Magical Blend Magazine

 Thomas Condon's CD series, Expanded Intuition Training.

-I am just as excited about the Multi-Evocation hypnosis CDs which
+I am just as excited about the Multi-Evocation hypnosis CDs

-quality, hypnotic expertise and effectiveness of
+production quality, hypnotic expertise and effectiveness of

-Ms. Erickson is increasingly well known in
+Ms. Erickson is increasingly well known in her

-is reputed to be a wonderful teacher as well as therapist.
+reputed to be a wonderful teacher as well as therapist.
 She

 demonstrates her obvious independent mastery of hypnosis on the

 Ericksonian Hypnosis is distinct from classical forms of